National Paste Up Day

 History and Origin of National Paste Up Day

 Paste Up Day was first celebrated somewhere during the 1920s to 1930s.
-At the time, the paste-up artist function was required in the printing business.
+At the time, the paste-up artist function was an important job in the printing business.
 Our research has not yet identified who created this holiday.
 Much later, it became known as National Paste Up Day

-This day is called a “National” day.
+While we include the word “National” in the title, it is not an official national day.
 We did not find any congressional records or presidential proclamations for this day.

 More May 7 Holidays